uniwebcms/uniweb-module-builder/docs/build_and_deploy_with_gh_actions.md

 # Build and Deploy with GitHub Actions

-1. Go to the `Settings` tab of the repository
+1. Go to the `Settings` tab of your [Uniweb modules repository](https://github.com/uniwebcms/website-components-template)

 2. Go the the `Pages` tab of the left panel